 Safe School/Healthy Students Initiative: The Center for Mental Health Services (CMHS), within the Substance Abuse and Mental Health Services Administration, has devoted the majority of its youth violence prevention and intervention funds to a program entitled the Safe Schools/Healthy Students (SS/HS) Initiative.
 This unique collaboration recognizes that violence among young people can have many causes, including roots in early childhood, family life, mental health issues, and substance abuse.
-No single activity can be counted on to Thus, SS/HS takes a broad prevent violence. approach, drawing on the best practices and the latest thinking in education, justice, social services, and mental health to help communities take action.
+No single activity can be counted on to Thus, SS/HS takes a broad prevent violence. approach, drawing on the best practices and the latest thinking in education, justice, law enforcement, social services, and mental health to help communities take action.

 Through grants made to local education agencies, the SS/HS Initiative provides schools and communities in urban, suburban, rural, and tribal areas across the United States with the funds and resources to build or enhance the infrastructure to strengthen healthy child development, thus reducing violent behavior and substance use.
 These four-year grants to local school districts fund programs addressing school violence prevention through a wide range of early childhood development, early intervention and prevention, suicide prevention, and mental health treatment services.
-The SS/HS program is administered jointly with the Department of Education (Safe and Drug Free Schools Office) and the Department of Justice (Office of Juvenile Justice and Delinquency Prevention).
+The SS/HS program is administered jointly by The Center for Mental Health Services (Substance Abuse and Mental Health Services Administration) the Department of Education (Safe and Drug Free Schools Office) and the Department of Justice (Office of Juvenile Justice and Delinquency Prevention).
 With financial and technical support from the three Federal partners, 365 communities are creatively linking new and current services to reflect their own specific needs, all with a vision to prevent violence among youth.
 While grantees work to correct problems as they arise, they also strive to prevent violence before it starts.
 Science-based approaches are being used to achieve aims such as promoting students' cooperation with their peers, setting standards of behavior, developing healthy student/family relationships, increasing parental involvement in schools, building emotional resiliency and strengthening communication and problem solving skills.

 As CMHS' major school violence prevention program, the initiative was started in 1999.
 Since then, this initiative has been expanded to 49 states with local education agencies in urban, rural and suburban communities.
-Between FY 1999 and FY 2009, this initiative funded a total of 365 communities and approximately 8.7 million students.
-In FY 2009, 29 new grantees were funded.
+Between FY 1999 and FY 2010, this initiative funded a total of 365 communities and approximately 12 million students.